 Have you ever heard of spinal stenosis?
 If not, it’s about time you learned the basics of this common spine condition that affects an estimated 8-11% of the population.
 Since most cases are degenerative, individuals over 50 years old have the highest risk of developing the condition.

-In short, spinal stenosis is when the spinal canal begins to narrow.
+In short, spinal stenosis occurs when the spinal canal begins to narrow.

 June is all about being outdoors, summer fun, and scoliosis.
 Yes, you read that correctly.
 Did you know that June is Scoliosis Awareness Month?